 5. Slowly Add More Depth to Your Training

-Once your dog is walking well on a leash alongside you, you can work on other techniques such as “sit” whenever you stop, introducing the “heel” command, and increasing the amount of distractions in the surrounding area (if you’ve been practicing on your cul-de-sac, take him to a park or busy street).
+Once your dog is walking well on a leash alongside you, you can work on other techniques such as “sit” whenever you stop, introducing the “heel” command, and increasing the number of distractions in the surrounding area.
+If you’ve been practicing on a quiet cul-de-sac, try taking him to a park or busy street.